tommililja/Farse/README.md

         |> Parser.validate Plan.fromString
 ```

 > Note: Use True or False as expected kind for any bool value.
-If you want to ignore the expected kind, use Undefined.
+If you want to parse any kind, use Undefined.

 ## Creating JSON